-But 80% of mobile apps are deleted after the first use.
+But one in four mobile apps are deleted after the first use.
 So how do you find travel apps that won’t just be using up space on your phone?

 Let’s dive into the top seven travel apps for 2017, with worthwhile choices you’ll actually use.